 Finally, remember you do NOT have to offer free shipping on those items (this would be largely dependent on what your competitors are doing) and that you can test this out for a few products first – to see how the market reacts.

 Bottom-line: as with everything, you have to test and see if your sales are positively/negatively impacted.

 What’s below is my opinion, not hard core facts.
 Take it or leave it, and most importantly, let’s discuss (always respectfully) in the comments below 🙂

 For years now I have been passionate about helping makers charge a price that is fair to their customers but (most importantly) to them.

 The majority of Etsy sellers are undercharging, barely covering costs, guesstimating prices, or thinking they’re making a profit but really only paying themselves a couple of $ an hour, and certainly not making a sustainable profit.

 This is an issue that’s not only hurting the makers themselves (underpaid, tired, overwhelmed, stressed), but also the community as a whole (customers can’t understand what the true value of a handmade product is if you try to sell it for what it is really worth while others are happy to just cover the cost of their hobby).

-What I have seen everywhere are sellers who don’t take the time to strategically price their products – instead guesstimating their prices (“that sounds about right” or “that sounds about what I’d be willing to pay”) or using formulas they don’t properly understand or that don’t actually work (e.g: cost x 2 = retail).
+What I have seen everywhere are Etsy sellers who don’t take the time to strategically price their products – instead guesstimating their prices (“that sounds about right” or “that sounds about what I’d be willing to pay”) or using formulas they don’t properly understand or that don’t actually work (e.g: cost x 2 = retail).

-There are many reasons that explains this:
+There are many reasons that explain this: